Parasite (character): Raymond Maxwell Jensen

-In the Pre-Crisis, Raymond Maxwell Jensen was a lowlife who got a job as a plant worker for a research center.
-Wrongly believing that the company payrolls were hidden in storage containers, Jensen opened one and was bombarded with energies from biohazard materials, which transformed him into a purple-skinned, parasitic entity called Parasite.
+In pre-Crisis continuity, Raymond Jensen is a lowlife who gets a job as a plant worker for a research center.
+Wrongly believing that the company payrolls are hidden in storage containers, Jensen opens one and was bombarded with energies from biohazard materials (which was actually waste collected by Superman when he traveled into outer space), transforming him into a purple-skinned, parasitic entity.
 Any time he touched someone, he could absorb their physical and mental properties.
-Touching Superman would instantly absorb a fraction of his superhuman powers, though it is established early on that he is not capable of acquiring all of Superman's powers.
-Despite these abilities, Parasite becomes depressed because he can no longer embrace his wife and children.
-The Parasite made a number of reappearances before the Crisis, yet he never successfully found a means to permanently defeat Superman.
+Touching Superman would instantly absorb a sizable fraction of his powers (it was established early on that he is not capable of acquiring the whole of Superman's powers).
+On one occasion, while attempting to absorb a greater portion of his adversary's powers than previously, his body disintegrated for a period of time due to the pressure in his cells.
+Despite these abilities, Parasite became depressed because he could no longer embrace his wife and children.
+Despite this, he had knowledge of his foe's alter ego and often used this to attack Clark Kent.
+Gaining sizable intellect from his multiple encounters with Superman, Parasite devised the means to reanimate dormant plant remains left behind from the Earth-Two supervillain Solomon Grundy, creating a newer and stronger version of the creature to plague his adversary.
+On another occasion, Parasite devised the means to temporarily transfer the powers of the hero Air Wave to Air Wave's adversary Casey Jones.